Cypherock/sdk/.changeset/stale-berries-appear.md

 '@cypherock/sdk-core': patch
 ---

-added support for new proto definitions
+added support for new bitcoin proto definitions